 A bunch of the best things to do in Alleppey can be done right during your backwaters tour!

-So, what do you get with an Alleppey canoe tour?
+What do you get with a Kerala backwaters Alleppey canoe tour?

 Different tour operators may provide a different experience.
 This is what was included in my eco-friendly canoe tour in Alleppey.

 1. Pick-up from my Alleppey Beach guesthouse with a ride to ferry station in town